mnraza-dev/Learning_Backend/README.md

 - Any post should be visible to all those who follows the user
 - Anyone who follows you can comment on your post
 - Anyone who follows you can like a post
+- we can like a comment also
+- we can reply to a comment

+- User Profile
+   - Name
+   - Followers count
+   - Following count
+   - Bio
+   - Profile pic
+   - Cover pic